rust-lang/rfcs/text/0000-symbol-name-mangling-v2.md

 - Added note about default generic arguments to reference-level-explanation.
 - Added note about Punycode making decoding more complicated.
 - Resolve question of complex constant data.
+- Add a recommended resolution for open question around Punycode identifiers.